7-Step Strategy Framework That Actually Works

 - Turn strategy into bold, practical action.

-Let's break down how to apply this in a real SME environment where time is tight, margins matter, and every decision counts.
+Here is what that looks like when you apply it in a real SME environment where time is tight, margins matter, and every decision has consequences.

 Step 1: Define the Real Problem

-Every powerful strategy starts with a single sharp question: What problem are we actually solving?
+Every powerful strategy starts with one sharp question: What problem are we actually solving?

 Many businesses mistake symptoms for problems.
-"Sales are down" is a symptom.
-The real problem might be:
+“Sales are down” is a symptom.
+The real problem might be poor target-customer clarity, stockouts on high-margin items, confusing pricing, or operational bottlenecks.

 A strong problem statement should answer:

-What's happening?
+What is happening?
 Why now?
-What's at risk if we do nothing?
+What is at risk if we do nothing?

 Step 2: Break It Into Smaller Parts

-Big problems feel impossible because they are bundled.
-You make them solvable by breaking them down into logical parts.
+Big problems feel impossible because they are bundled together.
+You make them solvable by breaking them into logical components.

-For example, if you run a national wholesale business:
+For example, in a national wholesale business that might mean:

 - Customer: segments, retention, profitability.